Background and purpose

 Attendance and conduct

-By entering into this Agreement you agree to ensure that you and all children under your care attending an Appointment under a booking made by you comply with all health and safety and other rules and regulations applicable to our premises.
+By entering into this Agreement, you agree to ensure that you and all children under your care attending an Appointment under a booking made by you comply with all health and safety and other rules and regulations applicable to our premises, as well as our Vaccination Policy (as amended from time to time).
 You also agree not to bring onto our premises any illegal or hazardous items or to allow such items to be brought onto our premises by a child under your care.
 You also agree to comply with any reasonable request by the staff at our premises (for example, and without limitation, requests relating to the health and safety of our staff).

 Limitations of liability